Graduate Student Portfolio

 You can use Adobe Acrobat Pro to convert files to PDF and merge them to form a single document.
-Acrobat Pro will be available on all computers in the Raitt Hall 330 student room by the end of May.
+Acrobat Pro is available on all computers in the Raitt Hall 330 student room.
 Instructions for merging separate files into one PDF are available here.

-- Name the PDF file using the naming convention using your first initial, last name, and date completed.
+- Name the PDF file using the underscore naming convention below with your first initial, last name, title, and completion date.

 Thesis 101 Slides

-Slides from Glen Duncan's presentation at the the May 2013 Student Symposium
+Slides presented by Glen Duncan at the Student Symposium